Founder & President

 Additionally, Mr. Brutoco served as the CEO and Chairman of the Dorason Corporation, through which he was the sole distributor for 10 years of Mother Teresa’s personally endorsed biographical motion picture, Mother Teresa (1986).

 In 1997, Mr. Brutoco co-authored Profiles in Power: The Anti-Nuclear Movement and the Dawn of the Solar Age; and in 2007, he co-authored Freedom from Mid-East Oil, a comprehensive treatment of the energy and climate change landscape.
-His most recent book is Liftoff: The Rise of the Hydrogen Economy.
 In 2019, he authored a whitepaper entitled The Methane Accelerator, which describes why forecasts of the extent and severity of climate change made as little as five years ago by the world’s foremost group of climate scientists are turning out to be grossly understated, and suggests what must be done about the crisis to avert the end of civilization as we know it by 2050.
 He has published several articles and is working on a manuscript of his next book, Principles of a Business Warrior Monk.

 Core areas of Rinaldo’s work include clean energy, climate change analysis and mitigation; sustainable business strategy; values-driven leadership; the development of the human potential at work; global reconstruction; and innovative financial products for Socially Responsible Investment (SRI).